What is the National High School Rodeo Association?

 When should I arrive at the rodeo grounds?

-Most contestants begin arriving the date before the rodeo (normally Friday evening), but people continue to arrive right up to the check-in.
+Most contestants begin arriving the day before the rodeo (normally Friday evening), but people continue to arrive right up to the check-in.
 All contestants must have arrived and checked-in with the secretary by the close of check-in.
-You MUST call emergency/event contact number listed on the specific rodeo INFO sheet if you are going to be late & ask them to inform the check-in secretary.
+You MUST call emergency/event contact number listed on the specific rodeo INFO sheet if you are going to be late and ask them to inform the check-in secretary.
 If you do not call this number and arrive late to check-in, there is a chance that you will not be allowed to compete.

 Should I bring rainwear in case it rains or do the rodeos get called off for bad weather?